Delta Functions via Inverse Differentials

 Finally, know that I am going to be using the words “function” and “distribution” interchangeably without concern for their usual technical differences.

-1. Integration with Indicators
+1. Integrating with Distributions

-An integral over a finite range \((a,b)\) can be written as integration against the indicator function for that range:
+It turns out that a lot of other operations can be converted into integrals against distributions.
+For instance, an integral over a finite range \((a,b)\) can be written as integration against the indicator function for that range:

-\[\int_a^b f' \d x = \int_{\bb{R}} 1_{(a,b)} f' \d x = f(b) - f(a)\]
+\[\int_a^b f' \d x = \int_{\bb{R}} \theta_{(a,b)} f' \d x = f(b) - f(a)\]

 Integrating against either form gives the same result:

-\[\begin{aligned} \int_{\bb{R}} 1_{(a,b)} f' \d x &= \int (\theta_a - \theta_b) f' \d x \\ &= \int_a^\infty f' \d x - \int_b^\infty f' \d x \\ &= [\int_a^b f' \d x + \cancel{\int_b^\infty f' \d x}] - \cancel{\int_b^\infty f' \d x}\\ &= \int_a^b f' \d x \\ &= f(b) - f(a) \end{aligned}\]
+\[\begin{aligned} \int_{\bb{R}} \theta_{(a,b)} f' \d x &= \int (\theta_a - \theta_b) f' \d x \\ &= \int_a^\infty f' \d x - \int_b^\infty f' \d x \\ &= [\int_a^b f' \d x + \cancel{\int_b^\infty f' \d x}] - \cancel{\int_b^\infty f' \d x}\\ &= \int_a^b f' \d x \\ &= f(b) - f(a) \end{aligned}\]

-Another way of getting the result is by moving the derivative over onto the indicator function with integration-by-parts.
 Recall that \(\int_I u v' \d x = (u v) \|_{\p I} - \int_I u' v \d x\).
-Here \(I = \bb{R}\), so \(\p I = (-\infty, + \infty)\), and the boundary terms vanish because \(1_{(a,b)}\) is \(0\) at \(\pm \infty\).
+Here \(I = \bb{R}\), so \(\p I = (-\infty, + \infty)\), and the boundary terms vanish because \(\theta_{(a,b)}\) is \(0\) at \(\pm \infty\).

-\[\begin{aligned} \int_{\bb{R}} 1_{(a,b)} [\p_x f] \d x &= \cancel{1_{(a,b)} f \|_a^b} - \int_{\bb{R}} [\p_x 1_{(a,b)}] f \d x \\ &=\int_{\bb{R}} [(-\p_x) (\theta_a - \theta_b)] f \d x \\ &= \int_{\bb{R}} (\delta_b - \delta_a) f \d x \\ &= f(b) - f(a) \\ \end{aligned}\]
+\[\begin{aligned} \int_{\bb{R}} \theta_{(a,b)} [\p_x f] \d x &= \cancel{\theta_{(a,b)} f \|_a^b} - \int_{\bb{R}} [\p_x \theta_{(a,b)}] f \d x \\ &=\int_{\bb{R}} [(-\p_x) (\theta_a - \theta_b)] f \d x \\ &= \int_{\bb{R}} (\delta_b - \delta_a) f \d x \\ &= f(b) - f(a) \\ \end{aligned}\]

-The \(f' = \p_x f\) passes its derivative over to \((-\p_x) 1_{(a,b)}\), and the boundary terms vanish because \(1_{(a,b)}\) is \(0\) at \(\pm \infty\).
+The \(f' = \p_x f\) passes its derivative over to \((-\p_x) \theta_{(a,b)}\), and the boundary terms vanish because \(\theta_{(a,b)}\) is \(0\) at \(\pm \infty\).
 The result is a pair of delta functions defined on the boundary of the underlying oriented surface \(\p(a,b) = (b) - (a)\).
 Note that the order of \(b\) and \(a\) switch because of the negative sign from the integration-by-parts: \((-\p)(\theta_b - \theta_a) = \delta_a - \delta_b\).1

 This is all pretty neat to me.
 It’s intuitive if you think about it, but I didn’t notice it for a long time after I learned about \(\delta\).
 It turns out that a lot of properties of integration can be moved into the integrand itself by writing them as distributions.
 We’ll be doing a lot more of that in a minute.